keithjgrant/sidecar-2/drinks/pilots-license.md

   alt: "Closeup photo of the clear cocktail in a martini glass"
   align: "50% 40%"
 ---
 Add to cocktail shaker with plenty of ice.
-Stir well, then strain into a martini glass.
+Stir well, then strain into a martini glass or coupe.

 Garnish with a lemon twist.